gc-da11yn/gc-da11yn.github.io/src/pages/en/best-practices-for-accessible-virtual-events.md

 ##### One session in French one session in English (best choice for accessibility)

-When possible scheduled two separate sessions, one in French and one in English.
+When possible schedule two separate sessions, one in French and one in English.
 This is especially good for mandatory and statutory training.

 - **Why?** This simplifies the use of interpretation and captioning services.
 It also avoids excluding unilingual participants.
 Keep in mind that some people cannot use captions, for example, screen reader users